How Long Does Powdered Milk Last?

 is mainly influenced by its exposure to heat and moisture.
 So how long does powdered milk last

-When properly stored at or below 40° F, containers of powdered milk last for the time periods indicated in the table below:
+When properly stored at or below 40° F, containers of powder milk last for the time periods indicated in the table below:

-Of course, powdered milk lasts for a shorter period of time if it is not stored properly.
-But remember powdered milk, unlike a lot of other dairy products, usually has a best by date which is the last date by which a manufacturer will vouch for a product’s quality, not its safety.
-Because of this distinction, you may safely use powdered milk to compliment your favorite meals even after its best by date has lapsed.
+Of course, all foods last for a shorter period of time if they are not stored properly.
+But remember that powdered milk, unlike a lot of other dairy products, usually has a best by date which is the last date by which a manufacturer will vouch for a product’s quality, not its safety.
+Because of this distinction, you may safely use it to compliment your favorite meals even after its best by date has lapsed.